 Size of the Type 2 data hashtable.

 12.10 Auth modules

 This section of rttpd.conf configures the authentication and entitlement processing.
-For more information on Liberator permissioning, please refer to "Authentication and entitlement" on page 93.
+For more information on Liberator permissioning, please refer to "Authentication and entitlement" on page auth-moddir Directory from where authentication modules are loaded.